 And don’t miss the waterfalls.
 Residents of Northumberland boast that this is England’s most tranquil park, with England’s cleanest rivers and air.
 There are two national trails in the park, with plenty of hiking opportunities.
 But you may have to share the trails with wild mountain goats.
 Plus there’s the Northumberland International Dark Sky Park—Europe’s largest area of protected night sky.

-This is England’s newest national park—the 628-square-mile region didn’t become fully operational until 2011.
-It’s famous for the beautiful Chalk Hills that glow nearly translucently in the sunlight.
-Tip: if you are taking photos of the Chalk Hills of the South Downs, try for dawn or dusk shots.
+Britain’s newest national park is known for its beautiful chalk hills which meet the sea at the famously photogenic Seven Sisters white cliffs.
+Tip: the best shots of the South Downs’ chalk hills are captured in the long shadows of dawn or dusk.
 The park borders the English Channel Coast, and includes the western Weald, a heavily wooded area of rolling hills.
 Plus there are old Saxon burial grounds to explore, and one of the oldest cricket grounds in the world.

-Literary buffs will want to visit Virginia Woolf’s former home in Bloomsbury.
-Hikers will love the South Downs Way, which spans the 87-mile length of the park, or a visit to the pristine Cuckmere Estuary.
-After a day of walking, cycling, or riding horseback (an excellent way to explore the hills and vales of this vast environmental paradise) visit one of the quaint traditional village pubs or sprawling vineyards.
-There are old railways that have been converted to trails—you can follow them from village to village, or try the winding Serpent Trail that traverses for 64 miles through the stark Wealden grasslands.
+Literary buffs will want to visit Virginia Woolf’s home at Rodmell or Jane Austen’s home at Chawton.
+Hikers will love the 100-mile South Downs Way, which crosses the length of the park, or a visit to the pristine Cuckmere Estuary.
+After a day of walking, cycling, or riding horseback (an excellent way to explore the hills and vales of this quintessential English countryside) visit one of the quaint traditional village pubs or new thriving vineyards.
+There are old railways that have been converted to trails—you can follow them from village to village, or try the winding Serpent Trail that traverses for 64 miles through the rich Wealden heathlands.

 Walking is popular in the Dales, as is cycling.